A Short Introduction to the

 - Extensible Markup Language (XML)

-- XML is intended to be a standard
+- XML is intended to be a standard to make it easy and straightforward

 to use SGML on the Web: easy to define document types, easy to author